 But, once I get over my unsettled mindset, and my body bounces back, I know I will be fine again.
 I know that MOST people do their best to help, but sometimes people just do not understand.

 The thing to remember is that even your safe places have new chefs, new protocols, and new people who may not understand or take your allergy or intolerance seriously.

 It is important to SPEAK UP EVERY TIME you go to a restaurant.
 This does not make you a nuisance!
 Remember that this is your health.
 Your life!
 You are important!

 So . . . what did I do to recover

 Turn to self-care to get through your reactions from cross-contamination.
 There are some who consult a pill, or have different methods to conquer being gluten-ed.
 Just beware of what’s on the market and do your research before you put something else in your mouth to set off your body.

 First and foremost – I take out my juicer and make a green juice.
 I like to use 2-3 stalks of celery, one medium cucumber, a handful of parsley, and 1/2 a green apple.
 Push them all through the juicer, enjoy and relax.
 This is a very energizing drink and calming to your intestines.

 Ginger Tea to Relax

-Next I make my ginger tea.
+Next, I make my ginger tea.
 Ginger has so many wonderful properties, most importantly, being an anti-inflammatory.
 Use whole fresh ginger root.
-Peel and slice about 1/4 – 1/2 inch of the root and place in your tea cup.
-Pour in your hot water and let sit for about 5 minutes.
+Peel and slice about 1/4 – 1/2 inch of the root and place in your teacup.
+Pour in hot water and let sit for about 5 minutes.
 Sip and enjoy.
 Truly relaxing and soothing to your intestines.